run-nan/open-docs/docs/dev/guide/developing-ones.md

 npm run build
 ```

-:::tip TIP
+:::caution WARNING

-It may take a few minutes to build a release tarball, please wait patiently.
+Make sure you have enough memory to build, it may take a few minutes to build a release tarball, please wait patiently.

 :::

 ```bash